Skip to content

 /etc/welma-partitions.conf

-Since the enumeration of peripherals in the kernel is not demerministic, Welma offers flexibility for x86 machines, making it possible to map the BOOT, SYSRO and APPRO partitions to the partition numbers directly.
+Since the enumeration order of peripherals in the kernel is not deterministic, Welma offers flexibility for x86 machines, making it possible to map the BOOT, SYSRO and APPRO partitions to the partition numbers directly.

 In this case, the partition numbers listed will automatically be taken from the device on which welma starts.